KevinAst/dmrst/pkgs/server/src/auth.md

 email.
 No password is required.
 The email account must be verified by supplying a short-lived verification code sent to the email account.
 This confirms the user is the owner of the email.

+**AI:** ??
+The remainder of this document provides too much insight to a hacker (remove it from public consumption)

 Once a verified account is established, an encrypted token is retained on the device (in browser localStorage), that allows the user